learn-the-web/topics/web-typography-cheat-sheet/index.md

           - 'Shorthand property for specifying lots of font details.'
           - '*Syntax:* `font: [font-style] [font-variant] font-weight font-size/line-height font-family;`'
           - '*Example:* `font: normal 100%/1.5 sans-serif;`'
+      - name: '`::selection`'
+        details:
+          - 'Not a property, but a selector for styling an element when it has been selected and highlighted.'
+          - 'Examples: `::selection { color: red; }`.'

   - title: 'Experimental properties'
     note: 'These properties may not work in all browsers and may have a major performance impact.'